-Operations
+C. Operations

-CEI embedded across teams
+1. CEI embedded across teams

-We have integrated CEI into our research, monitoring, evaluation, learning (MEL), research capacity strengthening (RCS), and knowledge management (KM) processes.
+We have integrated CEI into our research, MEL, Research Capacity Strengthening (RCS), and Knowledge Management (KM) processes.
 The CEI team closely collaborates with all teams to ensure meaningful community engagement throughout the research cycle and build sustainable and scalable systems and processes.

-Regular meetings with country CEI teams and among all country CEI teams
+2. Regular meetings with country CEI teams and among all country CEI teams